-- 7. The Director of Operations will review the findings and recommendations, and make a determination that will be communicated to the appropriate persons. - 8.
-If the person(s) is not satisfied with the Director of Operations decision, the person(s) shall request that further consideration be made by the Superintendent of Schools (or Designee). - 9.
-If the person(s) is not satisfied with the Superintendent's (or Designee's) decision, a final written appeal may be made to the Board of Education.
+- 1. The Superintendent will review the findings and recommendations and make a determination that will be communicated to the appropriate persons. - 2.
+If the person(s) is not satisfied with the Superintendent's decision, a final written appeal may be made to the Board of Education.